mgravell/simplsockets/SimplPipelines/part3.md

 This works much like the client, except any input other than `"q"` is *broadcast* to all the clients.

 ## Now race your horses

+We're not just doing this for fun!
+The key obective of things like pipelines and the array-pool is that it makes it **much** simpler to write IO code that makes efficient use of memory; reducing allocations (and *especially* reducing large object allocations) *signficantly* reduces garbage collection overhead, allowing our code to be much more scalable (useful for both servers, and high-throughput client scenarios).
+Our use of `async`/`await` makes it **much** simpler to make effective use of the CPU: instead of blocking for a while, we can make the thread available to do other *useful work* - increasing throughput, and once again: reducing memory usage (having lots of threads is *not* cheap - each thread has a quite significant stack space reserved for it).

+Note that this isn't entirely free; fetching arrays from the pool (and remembering to return them) *by itself* has some overhead - but the general expectation is that the cost of checking the pool is, *overall*, lower than the cost associated from constant allocations and collections.
+Similarly, `async`: the hope is that the increased scalability afforded by freeing up threads more-than-offsets the cost of the additional work required by the plumbing involved.

+But: there's only one way to find out.
+[As Eric Lippert puts it](https://ericlippert.com/2012/12/17/performance-rant/):

+> If you have two horses and you want to know which of the two is the faster then **race your horses**

+Setting up a good race-track for code can be awkward, because we need to try to reproduce a *meaningful scenario*.
+And it is *amazingly* easy to write bad performnce tests.
+Rather than reinvent bad code, it is *hugely* adviseable to lean on tools like like [`BenchmarkDotNet`](https://benchmarkdotnet.org/).
+If you are *even remotely* performance minded, and you haven't used `BenchmarkDotNet`: sorry, but *you're doing it wrong*.

 TODO: Marc to add benchmark data, when I can get `SimplSockets` to work... it currently works fine in the RERPL but blows up during the stress test; `SimplPipelines` is fine :)